 Divides each cohort into sub-groups based on a selected dimension so you can easily compare how a cohort differs along that dimension.

 Determines the metric to show in the cohort table.
-For example, Active users shows how many active users meet the criteria for being included in each cell of the table.
+For example, Active users shows how many active users meet the criterion for being included in each cell of the table.

 Between October 6th and October 12th, this site acquired 17,093 users.